bat-literature/bat-literature.github.io/README.md

 ## Local Enviroment Setup

 Configure your local environment to help test changes locally first.

+Tailored for Ubuntu, similar steps can be taken for Mac and other operating systems.

 Steps: